m0hs1ne/ft_transcendence/README.md

 ## Team

-- [Mabenchi](https://github.com/MarouaneBenchiekh): Worked on APIs and database integration.
+- [Mabenchi](https://github.com/MarouaneBenchiekh): Worked on APIs,websocket endpoints and database integration.
 - [Abouchfa](https://github.com/Abdeljalil-Bouchfar): Frontend development of the website.
 - [Sultan](https://github.com/abdessamadalami): Implemented the chat interface and functionality.
 - [Zakaria2](https://github.com/Zakaria2ee): Worked on the frontend and backend of the game.